I hope that you’ve never had to go through the pain of being hit by an algorithmic update.

 You wake up one morning, your traffic is decimated, and your rank tracker is littered with red arrows.

 Algorithmic penalties are not a subject I like to trivialize, that’s why the case study I am about to share with you is different than most you’ve read before.

-This case study is a testament of faith and hard work in light of a huge shift in the SEO landscape.
+This case study is a testament of faith and hard work by my agency, The Search Initiative, in light of a huge shift in the SEO landscape.

 Unfortunately, with core algorithmic updates you can’t simply change a few things and expect to get an immediate ranking recovery.

 The best you can do is prepare for the next update round.

 If you’ve done all the right things, you experience gains like you’ve never seen before.

 Even if you’ve never been hit with an algorithmic penalty, you should care about these updates.

 Doing the right things and staying one step ahead can get your site in position for huge gains during an algorithm roll out.

 So what are “the right things”?
 What do you need to do to your website to set it up for these types of ranking increases when the algorithms shift?